pepkit/divcfg/README.md

 # PEP environment files

-To use PEP project objects (or `looper`) with a cluster resource manager (SGE, SLURM, etc.), you have set a few settings, like queue name.
-This repository helps you set this up easily.
+To use PEP project objects (or `looper`) with a cluster resource manager (SGE, SLURM, *etc.*) or with linux containers (`docker`, `singularity`, *etc.*), you have to provide a few configuration settings.
+We refer to this as the *computing environment configuration*.
+This repository provides templates to help you set up cluster computing, containerized computing, or both.

 ## Setting up your environment

+If you're lucky enough to be using a computing environment where `looper` is already deployed, set-up is very simple.

 1. Clone this repository
-2. Point an environment variable (PEPENV) to the appropriate config file in this respository (add this to your `.profile` or `.bashrc`).
+2. Point an environment variable (`$PEPENV`) to the appropriate config file in this repository (add this to your `.profile` or `.bashrc` if you want it to persist).

 	```
 	export PEPENV=path/to/compute_config.yaml
 	```

 	In this repository are a few files that set up configuration at places where looper is in use.
 Just point PEPENV to the appropriate one of these if there's a match:
    * `uva_rivanna.yaml`: [Rivanna cluster](http://arcs.virginia.edu/rivanna) at University of Virginia
    * `cemm.yaml`: Cluster at the Center for Molecular Medicine, Vienna
    * `nih_biowulf2.yaml`: [Biowulf2](https://hpc.nih.gov/docs/userguide.html) cluster at the NIH
    * `stanford_sherlock.yaml`: [Sherlock](http://sherlock.stanford.edu/mediawiki/index.php/Current_policies) cluster at Stanford
    * `ski-cer_lilac.yaml`: *lilac* cluster at Memorial Sloan Kettering
-	 * `compute_config.yaml`: Generic config file.
-Use this as a starting point to configure your own.
+   * `local_containers.yaml`: A generic local desktop or server (with no cluster management system) that will use docker or singularity containers.

    And that's it, you're done!
 If the existing config files do not fit your environment, you will need to edit the config file to match your environment by following these instructions:

 ## Configuring a new environment

-Look at the examples files in this repository (start with the default [compute_config.yaml](compute_config.yaml)) and customize for your compute environment.
+To start, just point at the default file, `compute_config.yaml`.
+This file is as a starting point to configure your own.
+Look at the contents of [compute_config.yaml](compute_config.yaml)) and customize for your compute environment.
 Likely, the only thing you will need to change is the `partition` variable, which should reflect your submission queue or partition name used by your cluster resource manager.

-## PEPENV configuration file and compute packages
+## PEPENV configuration file explained

+Consider an example environment configuration file:

 ```
 compute: